million-views/packages/rr-builder/README.md

-A tiny, intuitive fluent builder for React Router v7 that serves as a **single source of truth** for both your routing configuration and navigation metadata, plus a companion CLI tool to visualize and debug routes config for duplicate route IDs.
+A tiny, intuitive fluent builder for React Router v7 that serves as a **single source of truth** for both your routing configuration and navigation metadata, plus a companion CLI tool to visualize, debug routes config for duplicate route IDs and generate navigation data for layouts and menu components.

 ## Introduction

-Frameworks such as _Astro_ and _SvelteKit_ offer file based routing that mandate following conventions in order for the scheme to work; sooner or later one has to deal with the limitations of those conventions.
-On the other hand Framework mode of _React Router v7_ lets you configure your routes as you please&mdash;which is great.
+Framework mode of _React Router v7_ lets you configure your routes as you please in a single `routes` file in one location.
+This is way better than convention based file system layout dependendant routers (, we think).

 The downside is that as the app grows, managing deeply nested React Router configs—and keeping navigation menus in sync—becomes tedious and error‑prone.